4kliksAlex/Counter-Strike-2-autoexec-cfgs/README.md

 Usage: Put these files in the `<Your CS2(CSGO) directory>\game\csgo\cfg\` or your own account\'s equivalent `cfg` folder.

-# Design Philosophy
+# Structural Design

 All executions of `autoexec_...` files (exec `_AUTOEXEC\...\autoexec_...`) are done in `autoexec.cfg`.

 ## File Managemenst

-Repeated command lists shall be put in and called from a standalone `cfg` file.
+Duplicate command lists shall be put in and called from a standalone `cfg` file.

-Concatenate files if repeated code won't be created.
+Concatenate files if no duplicate code.

-## Naming
+## Naming Convension

 `cfg`s with **only** `alias`es are `lib cfg`s.